Whisper: Fast Flooding for Low-Power Wireless Networks: Conclusions

 \section{Conclusions}

 This paper introduces \name, a novel primitive to provide quick and reliable network floods. \name exploits synchronous transmissions as in \glossy but eliminates any gap between consecutive transmissions of the packet to flood.
-This allows \name to halve the radio on time of the nodes with respect to \glossy while maintaining a comparable or even higher reliability -- as demonstrated through our experiments on the Flocklab testbed. \name can be used as a stand-alone primitive to disseminate small values or be integrated in place of \glossy in protocols like, e.g., Crystal~\cite{Istomin2016+Crystal}.
+This allows \name to halve the radio-on time of the nodes with respect to \glossy while maintaining a comparable or even higher reliability -- as demonstrated through our experiments on the FlockLab testbed. \name can be used as a stand-alone primitive to disseminate small values or be integrated in place of \glossy in protocols like, e.g., Crystal~\cite{Istomin2016+Crystal}.
+The source code of \name is publicly available at {\url{http://github.com/martinabr/whisper}}.